-Rhubarb Scones ~ these pretty scones loaded with little bits of juicy rhubarb make a perfect breakfast or afternoon tea-time treat.
+These pretty rhubarb scones loaded with little bits of juicy rhubarb make a perfect breakfast or afternoon tea-time treat.
 Be sure to freeze some rhubarb when it’s in season so you can enjoy them year round.

 A simple scone is a great thing to know how to make ~ swap out almost any fresh berry as they come into season and you have a perfect portable breakfast or special brunch treat.
 Since rhubarb has such a short and sweet season I highly suggest freezing any extra.

-Use the fruit straight from frozen in recipes.
+- Use the fruit straight from frozen in your recipes, unless a recipe specifically states otherwise.

-Scones are almost a religion here at tvfgi.
+Scones are almost a religion here in the Great Island kitchen.
 Whenever I get the baking urge, but I don’t want to trek to the store, I can always rely on a great scone recipe to satisfy the craving.
+My favorite recipes always highlight the best of what’s in season.
+Here are some of my favorites for the spring and summer months.

 I loved them served warm with a generous smear of my homemade Instant Pot Clotted Cream!